-I will post assignments on Monday of each week and you will have until the following Saturday to participate.
-Then students must comment on one other student post by the following Tuesday.
-To receive full credit, students must have 2 significant contributions weekly.
+Assignments will be posted on Monday of each week and you will have until the following Saturday to participate.
+You must then comment on one other student post by the following

+Tuesday.
+To receive full credit, you must have a minimum of 2 significant contributions weekly.
 Your responses must contribute something new to the discussion and not simply agree or disagree to the previous response.
-References will be required to support your statement.
+References will be required to support your statement(s).
 Please be considerate of your classmates' responses; abusive comments or attacking other student's comments will not receive credit as comments should be constructive even if you strongly disagree with another student.

-Possible topics of discussion for each presenter may include methodology, statistics, experimental design, the quality of figures, clarity of presentation, data interpretation, and conclusions.
-Students should also discuss peer-reviewed articles that are relevant to the topic.
-Discuss major findings of the article and whether they refute or support the speaker's hypothesis.
+Possible topics of discussion for each discussion week may include methodology, statistics, experimental design, the quality of figures, clarity of presentation, data interpretation, and conclusions.
+You should also discuss peer-reviewed articles that are relevant to the topic.
+Discuss major findings of the article and explain whether you refute or support the speaker's hypothesis.
 I want to know what your thoughts are on the research, don't simply summarize the article.
-The reference should be included in the text as well as at the end of your post.
-Posts should be kept to 3⁄4 to 1 page in length.
+Make sure to cite within the text and provide a full reference list at the end of your posts.
+Posts should be kept to 3/4 to 1 page in length.